OffsetMods538/Github-Resourcepack-Manager/docs/tutorials/configuration/mod-configuration.md

     Default Value: `"master"`
     May be null: `no`
 This is the git branch that the mod will download the resource pack from.
+Usually your branch name is either `master` or `main`, this should be changed accordingly.

-Here's an image showing (in red) where the name of your branch is located:
+Here's an image highlighting in red where the name of your branch is located:
 ![Image showing where to find the name of your branch](../../images/repository-branch-location.png)

 ### repoUrl